Compositional Separation of Control Flow and Data Flow: Conclusions and Future Directions

 Defining computons as preorders in a categorical setting can be achieved by borrowing ideas from resource theories \cite{coecke_mathematical_2016}.
-We hypothesize that there are symmetric monoidal categories in which computons are morphisms and ports are objects.
+We hypothesise there are symmetric monoidal categories in which computons are morphisms and ports are objects.
 Defining categories of this sort can be helpful to study the operational semantics of composite computons through the arrow of time.
-Particularly, \emph{v-categories} and \emph{v-profunctors} can provide theoretical underpinnings for formally answering questions about the execution of computons.
+Particularly, \emph{v-categories} and \emph{v-profunctors} can provide theoretical underpinnings for formally answering specific questions about the execution of computons.
+Another potential direction is to study the operational semantics of computons from the lenses of polynomial-style finite-set configurations and etale maps in the context of Whole-grain Petri nets and processes.
+Studying operational semantics from different angles is possible due to the separation between composition and execution semantics of the proposed model.